Skip to Content

 Understanding your rights starts with knowing the law.
 In Texas, bicycles are considered "vehicles" when they are on the roadway.
 This means cyclists have many of the same rights—and responsibilities—as motor vehicle drivers.

-Key Regulations in Austin and Texas:
+Key regulations in Austin and Texas include:

 • Safe Passing Laws: Under the Austin City Code (Vulnerable Road User Ordinance), motorists must maintain a safe distance when passing a cyclist: at least 3 feet for passenger cars and 6 feet for commercial trucks.